Apache HTTP Server Version 2.4

 are available when the directive is parsed

-).
+(like Define).
 Dynamic determination of

-those fields can be accomplished with mod_rewrite
+those fields can be accomplished with mod_rewrite.

 The following example describes how to use mod_rewrite